Theoretical guarantees for change localization using conformal p-values: Optimal Score Functions for different kinds of Distribution Changes

-So far, we have discussed results regarding the distributional deviation of the post-change p-value in a very general setup.
+\Cref{Th:Th1} has an useful implication for tests based on conformal $p$-values.
+Suppose, we observe independent random variables $X_1,\cdots,X_n$ and want to test $\mathcal{H}_0: X_1,\cdots,X_n \text{are i.i.d.},$ versus the alternative $\mathcal{H}_1: X_1,\cdots,X_\tau \iid R, X_{\tau+1},\cdots,X_n \iid Q,$ using $p_n[s]$.
+In case the likelihood ratio $\frac{q(x)}{r(x)}$ yields the most powerful conformal test.
 Now, when the distributional change occurs in a very particular way, it is customary to find the optimal score function.
 The most common changes in this regard can be changes in the covariate, Label, or the regression function when we have paired observations.
 In the subsequent sections, we explore the most optimal score functions in the above changes and discuss the general properties in that context.